 - I’m typically comfortable at networking events.

-Those can seem like lofty goals, depending on your comfort level with the Outgoing mindset.
+Those can seem like lofty goals, depending on your comfort level with the outgoing mindset.
 So where do you even start?
-Your Agile EQ report will give you detailed and concrete action steps for moving forward a little bit at a time.
-In general, here are some ways you can take action to be more Outgoing:
+Your Agile EQ report will give you detailed and concrete action steps for moving forward a little at a time.
+In general, here are some ways you can take action to be more outgoing:

 - Identify your emotions and communicate them to others.

 - Make it easy for other people to open up.